freeCodeCamp/pantry-for-good/CONTRIBUTING.md

 ### Setup Linting

 We reccomend you have [ESLint running in your editor](http://eslint.org/docs/user-guide/integrations.html).
-It will highlight anything that doesn't conform to our Food-for-Good's coding style conventions. (you can find a summary of those rules [here](https://github.com/freeCodeCamp/Food-for-Good/blob/staging/.eslintrc)).
+It will highlight anything that doesn't conform to our Pantry-for-Good's coding style conventions. (you can find a summary of those rules [here](https://github.com/freeCodeCamp/Pantry-for-Good/blob/staging/.eslintrc)).

 You can also check for linting errors by running the command
 ```shell